Histoplasma DNA detection by PCR

 Quantity

-requested: See Optimal Quantity above
+Requested: See "Collection" for Optimal Quantity

-minimum: Specimens below optimal quantity are acceptable for testing, however, diagnostic yield is generally proportional to specimen size.
+Minimum: Specimens below optimal quantity are acceptable for testing, however, diagnostic yield is generally proportional to specimen size.

 Processing